I5UCC/MLPostProcessEffectToggle/README.md

 # WorldEffectToggle

-Universal Melonloader mod that toggles specified effects in the Games Default Postprocessing Profile.
+A VRChat mod that toggles specified effects in a World's default Post-processing Profile.